 The UK currently comes within the ambit of the EU Motor Insurance Directive which allows all motor vehicles from any EU Member States to travel within the EU without carrying Green Cards to prove that they have insurance.
 A green card is a document which can be presented to law enforcement officers on request, as proof of motor insurance.

-In the event of the UK exiting the EU without a deal, for EU-registered vehicles entering the UK, the UK have now confirmed that it will accept either a Green Card or other proof of insurance.
+In the event of a no-deal Brexit, for EU-registered vehicles entering the UK, the UK have now confirmed that it will accept either a Green Card or other proof of insurance.
 In the case of Irish-registered vehicles, the UK has confirmed that it will accept the motor insurance disc as proof of insurance.
 This means that Green Cards will not now be required for Irish registered vehicles entering Northern Ireland or Great Britain.

 In relation to Irish registered motorcycle or agricultural tractor vehicles, some of these vehicles display insurance discs and some do not.
 If you are travelling to the UK including Northern Ireland, no additional documentation is required if the vehicle has a valid Irish insurance disc.
 However, if the vehicle does not have a valid Irish insurance disc then it is recommended that you carry your motor insurance certificate with you or obtain a Green Card from your insurance provider.